wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-introduction.md

 Use big data analysis on your organization's data to gain insights into your business.
 Here are some examples:

-* [Analyze HVAC sensor data](hdinsight-hive-analyze-sensor-data): Learn how to analyze sensor data by using Hive with HDInsight (Hadoop), and then visualize the data in Microsoft Excel.
+* [Analyze HVAC sensor data](/documentation/articles/hdinsight-hive-analyze-sensor-data): Learn how to analyze sensor data by using Hive with HDInsight (Hadoop), and then visualize the data in Microsoft Excel.
 In this sample, you'll use Hive to process historical data produced by HVAC systems to see which systems can't reliably maintain a set temperature.

-* [Use Hive with HDInsight to analyze website logs](hdinsight-hive-analyze-website-log): Learn how to use HiveQL in HDInsight to analyze website logs to get insight into the frequency of visits in a day from external websites, and a summary of website errors that the users experience.
+* [Use Hive with HDInsight to analyze website logs](/documentation/articles/hdinsight-hive-analyze-website-log): Learn how to use HiveQL in HDInsight to analyze website logs to get insight into the frequency of visits in a day from external websites, and a summary of website errors that the users experience.

-* [Analyze sensor data in real-time with Storm and HBase in HDInsight (Hadoop)](hdinsight-storm-sensor-data-analysis): Learn how to build a solution that uses a Storm cluster in HDInsight to process sensor data from Azure Event Hubs, and then displays the processed sensor data as near-real-time information on a web-based dashboard.
+* [Analyze sensor data in real-time with Storm and HBase in HDInsight (Hadoop)](/documentation/articles/hdinsight-storm-sensor-data-analysis): Learn how to build a solution that uses a Storm cluster in HDInsight to process sensor data from Azure Event Hubs, and then displays the processed sensor data as near-real-time information on a web-based dashboard.

 [marketing-page]: /home/features/hdinsight/
-[component-versioning]: hdinsight-component-versioning
+[component-versioning]: /documentation/articles/hdinsight-component-versioning
 [zookeeper]: http://zookeeper.apache.org/